ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 ## Start and enable the firewalld on all cluster members

 You may want to hold off on this step until some basic smoke tests have been executed.
-See the "Basic ICP smoke tests" section below.
+See the [Simple ICP smoke tests](#Simple ICP "smoke" tests) section below.

 After the install completes, configure firewall rules on each cluster member according to the ICP Knowledge Center section, [Default ports.](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/supported_system_config/required_ports.html).
 Then start and enable firewalld on each cluster/cloud member.